-We have performed an extensive experimental evaluation of the three congestion control algorithms by collecting measurements of around three thousand flows for more than 40 hours of active measurements.
+We have performed an extensive experimental evaluation of the three congestion control algorithms by collecting measurements of around three thousand flows for hours of active measurements.
 In this section we report the results collected for both downlink and uplink.

 4.1 Goodput, link utilization and fairness